apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

 ### High-level Security Flow
  * The user credentials are introduced into the call chain by the Client as a standard HTTP basic auth header.
- * Passed into the FortressRest for authentication and coarse-grained authorization before service dispatch.
+ * Passed into the Servlet Container for authentication and coarse-grained authorization before dispatch to FortressRest.
- * Medium-grained authorization also performed inside Fortress Rest as the service dispatches.
+ * Medium-grained authorization performed inside FortressRest as the service dispatches.
- * Finally, the credentials are converted to an RBAC session and passed into the FortressCore for fine-grained checks (if enabled).
+ * Finally, if ARBAC enabled (more later), the credentials are converted to an RBAC session and passed into the FortressCore for fine-grained checks.

 ### Apache Fortress Rest security model includes: